Northern Highlands Regional High School

 Northern Highlands Regional High School is accredited by the New Jersey Department of Education.

 History

-Prior to the opening of the regional high school, students from Allendale had attended Mahwah High School, while those from Upper Saddle River had previously been sent to attend Ramsey High School.
+Prior to the opening of the regional high school, students from Allendale had attended Mahwah High School, while those from Upper Saddle River had been sent to attend Ramsey High School.
 The districts reached agreement to an early end of the sending arrangement, with plans to have 230 students from Allendale and 260 from Upper Saddle River in the new regional facility.